 About the Shop

-ANDNAND sells original artworks and ideas, made by Stephanie Pau at a studio in South London.
+ANDNAND sells artworks, made by Stephanie Pau at a studio in South East London.

 Types of things you could come across in the shop:

 Printmaking is a technique for making original artwork.
-Etching, collograph, tetrapak (drink carton!) printmaking involves an artist creating a plate/stencil, using metal, collage and tetrapak correspondingly, which is then inked up by hand and pushed through a press manually against wet paper to create the final image.
+There are many printmaking techniques.
+I mainly work with collograph, if you have come across etching and litography, the process is similar.
+The collograph printmaking involves an artist creating a plate/stencil, using collage (or using metal or stone in the case of etching and litograohy), which is then inked up by hand and pushed through a press manually against wet paper to create the final image.
 It is a slow and beautiful process.
+My focus is to use waste materials from grocery to create the collograph plate and the "collections" categories in the shop reflects that.

-Limited edition denotes how many artworks will be produced by the artist using the same plate/stencil.
-Each of them might have slight variation since the process is by hand.
-Sometimes, the variation might be more significant despite the same plate being used to produce the work - this will be labelled as a variable edition.
-When they are gone, they are gone.
-There is no restock.
+Edition denotes how many artworks will be produced by the artist using the same plate/stencil.
+Each of them might have slight variations since the process is done by hand.
+Sometimes, the variation might be more significant, by artistic choice, even the same plate being used to produce the work - this will be labelled as a variable edition.

 There are many kinds of zines.
-Generally speaking, they are small circulation, self-published text and/or visual work by or appropriate by the maker.
-Often a copy machine - for example, photocopier, risograph, is used.
-They are very much DIY’d.
+Generally speaking, they are small circulation, self-published text and/or visual work by and/or appropriated by the maker.
+Often a copy machine like a photocopier and/or a risograph machine, is used to produce copies of the zines.
+Unlike digital reproduction, the copying process does not reproduce exactly the same results.
+Limitations, quirks and variations are celebrated.

 ABOUT THE ARTIST